Klosmi/html-basics/JS-basic.md

  `this` keyword is used when we want to access other properties on the same object.

  - most common situation to use `this`: we typically use inside of an object in a method.
+ - the value of [`this`](https://alligator.io/js/this-keyword/#four-rules) differs depending on how a function is invoked (how it is called), so we can’t know the value of `this` just by looking at the function itself, but we need to know the context in which the function is invoked.
+ - So, the `this` references the object that is currently calling the function.

  - eg.:
     *creating an object `person`, it has a method `fullname()`*